Yoder VS Traeger: Which Pellet Grill Should You Buy in 2023?

 Yoder Smokers YS640 Pellet Smoker - Overview by All Things Barbecue

-One of the unique features of the YS640s is Yoder’s Variable Displacement Damper, a metal plate that concentrates the heat produced by the firebox straight up, instead of into the cooking chamber.
-This enables you to do some proper searing with an optional aluminum grill grate.
+One of the unique features of the YS640s is Yoder’s Variable Displacement Damper, a metal plate that concentrates the heat produced by the firebox straight up instead of into the cooking chamber.
+This enables you to properly sear with an optional aluminum grill grate.

 Yoder YS640s Specs: